Salt & Wind Travel

 Mt.
 Whitney

-Standing at 14,505 feet and as the tallest mountain in the lower 48 states, Mount Whitney needs no introduction.
-To see it for yourself, take the Whitney Portal Road from Lone Pine and drive it to the end.
+Mount Whitney needs no introduction at 14,505 feet and is the tallest peak in the lower 48 states.
+To see it yourself, take the Whitney Portal Road from Lone Pine and drive it to the end.
 Be forewarned that you need a permit to hike or climb Mt.
-Whitney but you can still admire it from the base.
+Whitney, but you can still admire it from the base.

 Manzanar National Historic Site